opensensorhub/osh-js/vuepress/docs/src/guide/views/general.md

 The View class is super class to provide common properties to other subclasses.
 These properties are as follows:
-- divId
+- container
-- ViewItems
+- css
-- Options
+- layers

-### DivId
+### container

-The DivId is the id on which the view will be attached.
+The container is the id on which the view will be attached.
 A new child element will be created in the DOM and will be attached to the element corresponding to the id passed as parameter.

 Note that this class is DOM Ready, so the document needs to be loaded before being used.